ggiamarchi/vagrant-openstack-provider/README.md

 logs use the variable `VAGRANT_OPENSTACK_LOG`. if both variables are set, `VAGRANT_LOG` takes precedence.

+### Version checker

+Each time Vagrant OpenStack Provider runs it checks the installed plugin version and print a warning on stderr if the plugin is not up-to-date.

+If for any reason you need to disable this check, set the environment variable `VAGRANT_OPENSTACK_VERSION_CKECK` to value `DISABLED` prior to run vagrant.

 ### CentOS/RHEL/Fedora (sudo: sorry, you must have a tty to run sudo)